0x5un5h1n3/design-patterns/README.md

 ## Advantages of design patterns

 They are reusable in multiple projects.
 They provide the solutions that help to define the system architecture.
 They capture the software engineering experiences.
 They provide transparency to the design of an application.
 They are well-proved and testified solutions since they have been built upon the knowledge and experience of expert software developers.
-Design patterns don?t guarantee an absolute solution to a problem.
+Design patterns don't guarantee an absolute solution to a problem.
 They provide clarity to the system architecture and the possibility of building a better system.

 ## Categories of GOF Design Patterns